summatic/seqff/README.md

 # SeqFF
-This repository is implementation of SeqFF using python.
+This repository is an implementation of SeqFF using python.
-(Kim, Sung K., et al. "Determination of fetal DNA fraction from the plasma of pregnant women using sequence read counts."
-Prenatal diagnosis 35.8 (2015): 810-815.)
+Original paper: Kim, Sung K., et al. "Determination of fetal DNA fraction from the plasma of pregnant women using sequence read counts."
+Prenatal diagnosis 35.8 (2015): 810-815.
+[Link](https://obgyn.onlinelibrary.wiley.com/doi/abs/10.1002/pd.4615)